rageagainsthepc/vagrant-xen/Readme.md

 - Run `ssh-add <path to private key file>`
 - Create a new remote Xen connection in virt-manager with user root and the IP address of the Vagrant VM (displayed in the output of
 `vagrant ssh-config`, for example)

+## Applying Xen patches

+Currently only a single patch file is supported.
+Note that `xen_patch_path` in `Vagrantfile` needs to be adjusted accordingly in order to pick up the patch.
+If the patch file resides in the workspace root directory, the path should look something like `../xen.patch` because ansible will interpret paths relative to the `ansible` directory.